Optimising solar power plant maintenance

-Make sure to write a logbook and build a catalogue of experience.
-Solar PV systems and modules degrade, and break down according to known patterns, and most people can learn to identify basic fault scenarios.
-Testing, and analysis of measurement data is a big part of resolving “invisible” problems.
-Make sure to have dedicated solar PV test equipment in house, and make sure that staff is properly educated in its use.
-If solar PV testing data is not well understood by the instrument operator, why bother buying expensive solar PV tester, and why bother testing at all?
+Make sure to write a logbook and build a catalog of experiences.
+Solar PV systems and modules degrade and break down according to known patterns, and most people can learn to identify basic fault scenarios.
+Testing and analysis of measurement data is a big part of resolving “invisible” problems.
+Make sure to have dedicated solar PV test equipment in-house, and make sure that staff is properly educated in its use.
+If solar PV testing data is not well understood by the instrument operator, why bother buying an expensive solar PV tester, and why bother testing at all?
 A bit of specialist knowledge and the right solar PV test equipment is the key to figuring out solar PV installation faults.

 Clearly define criteria for solar PV service field trips

 When solar PV O&M is offered in a broader geographical range, our experience shows that the winners are those who carefully design transport plans, and never drive to a PV site in vain.
 More residential and industrial segment customers are gaining interest in their solar PV installation performance, daily yields, etc. Even in the case of small variations in performance, service trips are often demanded without further ado.

 Here, it is requested to differentiate between the customers or the criteria to catch a service visit.
 Naturally, it all depends on the business model and the services and warranties offered, but if “driving now” does not “fix the now”, it is wise to use all technical insights when planning the alarm management.

 Where is the customer solar PV installation located?
 Is there a risk for a second service trip?
 What if you receive another service call, while already being on the road?
 Perhaps it is too late to assess whether the competencies for a given problem are present on the current ride?

 Are the criteria the same whether the customer has a maintenance contract or not?
 Clearly defining criteria for field trips helps solar PV O&M companies to optimize the business.

 Recommended further reading